 Annuals add color and texture to the landscape, but they require a lot of maintenance and water.
 Native, regionally specific, plants require less water to survive.
 These plants are naturally found in specific regions and/or climates.
 Because they are naturally adapted to survive in a specific climate, the list of specific plants to consider varies dramatically across the country.

 Most native plants are perennials.
 Once they are established, they will thrive for many seasons.
 The key to success is choosing the right plant for the right place.
 Take time to understand the site and lighting.
 Plants placed outside their natural “comfort zone” will struggle and need more water to look healthy.

 Checklist of Native Plants by Region

 Group plants together based on the amount of water needed.“Hydrozoning” includes grouping plants with similar water needs in the same beds to more efficiently provide water based on plant needs.
 In areas where plants are not grouped, too much water is applied to ensure the plants needing more water get enough and vice versa.

 Rain gardens and bioswales are two types of gardens that are gaining in popularity, even on horse farms.
-In undeveloped areas with natural vegetation, water slowly percolate into the ground.
-Today, much of the land, in urban and suburban areas, is covered with impervious surfaces, including streets, parking lots and large roofs.
+In undeveloped areas with natural vegetation, water slowly percolates into the ground.
+Today, much of the land, in urban and suburban areas, is covered with impervious surfaces, including streets, parking lots, and large roofs.